turingschool-examples/intermission-assignments/prep-for-module-3.markdown

 * [Ruby on Rails Tutorial](https://www.railstutorial.org/book): Use this book / tutorial to dive into the Ruby on Rails framework.
 This will allow us to have a strong foundation that will enable us to learn the contents of module 3.
 * [A Guide to Testing Ruby on Rails Applications](http://guides.rubyonrails.org/testing.html): Testing is quite important in our community.
 Learn the preferred way of testing your Rails apps according to the Rails core team.
 * [How We Test Rails Applications](http://robots.thoughtbot.com/how-we-test-rails-applications): In every community, there are various opinions on how to do the same thing.
 Learn how Thoughtbot likes to test their applications in this brief guide.
 * [DHH on Ruby Rogues](http://devchat.tv/ruby-rogues/056-rr-david-heinemeier-hansson): Tools and frameworks are made by people, and they reflect the perspectives and opinions of their makers.
-In this podcast episode, learn what DHH -the creator or Rails- thinks about programming, Rails and the future of web development.
+In this podcast episode, learn what DHH —the creator or Rails— thinks about programming, Rails and the future of web development.

 **OPTIONAL**